12 Things That Will Disappear From Classrooms In The Next 12 Years

 In the meantime, grade backwards form zero if you have to, and consider these alternatives to letter grades if you’re ready to make some real noise in your district.
 (Remember, the last two districts I worked in wanted me gone.
 Proceed with caution.)

 Not sure how technology is going to work this one out, especially in a classroom, but blockchain tech, QR codes, the cloud, and facial recognition are all examples of new thinking.

 One-size-fits-all instruction makes about as much sense as one size fits all schedules.
 Or having X number of classes for Y number of minutes.
 New interactions = new thinking.

 20 years from now, computer labs may be replaced by Maker Labs and classrooms will become more like Google Rooms/computer labs.
 (See: 20 Classroom Setups That Promote Thinking.)
 For now, the idea of one or two rooms full of computers is slowly being replaced by laptop carts and Google Chromebooks.

-Less sure about this one.
-Clearly millenials and generation Z think differently about gender than boomers and generation X, but it’s less clear how that change ‘sticks’ as they begin having families and switching jobs and dealing–as a culture–with social change, increasing globalization, and so on.
+Clearly, millennials and generation Z think differently about gender than boomers and generation X, but it’s less clear how that change ‘sticks’ as they begin having families and switching jobs and dealing–as a culture–with social change, increasing globalization, and so on.
 It may be a bit premature to say gender labels will outright disappear, for example–or that ‘people will become color-blind to race’–but some kind of change seems to be happening.

 The Academic Content-Based Standards-Only Model